Caves in the Maros-Pangkep karst: Description

 Pettakare cave's large room has several small niches, presumed to have been sleeping places for the people who lived there.
 The cave has a temperature of 27 C during the daytime.

 On a rock wall in the cave of Leang Bulu’ Sipong (near Pangkep) representations of several animals and mixed animal-human beings (therianthropes) were found.
 A dark red pigment was used.
 In one scene several small humanoid figures (4 to 8 cm long) are connected with ropes or spears to a large anoa (74 by 29 cm).
 The paintings were examined by uranium series dating of the overlying speleothems.
 The age of the paintings is said to be at least 43,900 years.
-According to Aubert, it is the oldest figurative work of art in the world and also the oldest hunting scene in prehistoric art.
+According to Aubert, it is the oldest figurative work of art known so far (2019) in the world and also the oldest hunting scene in prehistoric art.
 The wall paintings discovered by Pak Hamrullah in 2017 were dated and described in more detail by the research team around Maxime Aubert in 2019.

-In 2021, an image of a roughly life-size Celebes warty pig (Sus celebensis, also called Sulawesi warty pig or Sulawesi pig) in Leang Tedongnge Cave was dated to be at least 45,500 years old, making it currently the oldest known cave painting in the world.
+In 2021, an image of a roughly life-size Celebes warty pig (Sus celebensis, also called Sulawesi warty pig or Sulawesi pig) in Leang Tedongnge Cave was dated to be at least 45,500 years old, making it currently the oldest known figurative cave painting in the world.